TR7086 - Characteristics of Specialised Texts (2023/24)

 |Module level||Masters (07)|

 |Total study hours||200|

-This module starts with an introduction to the characteristics of specialised language then moves to the study of what makes a text specialised.
-It also looks at the features of specialised translation in general then and in particular, as applied to the specialised fields.
+The module starts with an introduction to the characteristics of specialised language, then moves to the study of what makes a text specialised.
+It also looks at the features of specialised translation in general then in particular, as applied to the specialised fields.
 Besides, it examines some of the challenges that translators working with specialised texts are likely to face in their work (LO1, LO2).

-This module is delivered through a combination of lectures and seminars as well as practical work in the specialised fields.
-The seminars will consist of practice sessions through the practical translation of semi specialised texts in the six fields covered.
+The content is delivered through a combination of lectures and seminars, as well as practical work in the specialised fields.
+You will acquire further knowledge in each specialised topic by analysing and evaluating a variety of semi-specialist texts in the fields covered.

-- Demonstrate a good knowledge of the nature of specialised language in general and its role in specialised translation;
+1. Demonstrate a good knowledge of the nature of specialised language in general and its role in specialised translation (LO1).

 3. Acquire knowledge of translation theory debates, terminology and research in these fields; including methods and techniques used to describe, interpret and understand specialised texts (LO3).

-- Develop field specific research skills and critical analysis of the sources available for a specific field with the view of applying it to future translation practice;
+4. Develop field specific research skills and critical analysis of the sources available for a specific field with the view of applying it to future translation practice (LO4).

 Assessment methods: This module is assessed 100% by coursework.

 The coursework consists of a text analysis where you will analyse specialised texts and identify their main features.
 You will also discuss the features that make a text specialised, as well as identify their level of specialisation.
 Finally, you will research potential resources to translate the specialised text and identify potential translation challenges.